What's the best free ad blocker?

 - Built-in exception list for “acceptable” ads

-A popular alternative to Adblock Plus, AdGuard blocks ads before they load to your browser, speeding up your browsing experience.
-AdGuard still provides options for security, privacy, and targeting filter lists, and has received overwhelmingly positive feedback from users.
+AdGuard is a popular alternative to Adblock Plus.
+The application blocks ads before they load to your browser, speeding up your online experience.
+Like Adblock Plus, AdGuard provides options for security, privacy, and targeting filter lists.

 - Less resource-heavy than other ad blockers

-- Complete suite of extras, including AdGuard DNS and AdGuard Home for home server protection.
+- Supports a complete suite of extras, including AdGuard DNS and AdGuard Home (for protecting servers at home)

 - Limited customer support

-The ideal ad-blocking solution is a browser that actually blocks ads automatically, giving you a high level of ad blocking without the need for a risky extension.
-That’s where Brave comes in.
+Because of these pitfalls, the ideal solution is a browser that blocks ads automatically, enabling truly private browsing without the need for a risky extension.